 Clinical UM Guideline

-This document addresses the use of external infusion pumps for the administration of parenteral or enteral drugs in the home or other residential care settings for diagnoses other than diabetes or pulmonary hypertension.
+This document addresses the use of external infusion pumps for the administration of parenteral or enteral drugs in the home or other residential care settings for diagnoses other than diabetes mellitus or pulmonary hypertension.
 The administration of oral or enteral nutrition is not addressed in this document.

 Note: Please see the following documents for further information regarding other types or uses for infusion pumps:

 Note: Please see the following document for information regarding the administration of oral or enteral nutrition:

 Note: Please see the document below for additional information regarding the use of carbidopa and levodopa intestinal suspension.

 An external infusion pump is considered medically necessary for the administration of intravenous medications if either of the following sets of criteria (Criteria set 1 OR Criteria set 2) are met:

 Criteria set 1